Vision for care

 The current redevelopment will also increase GV Health’s capacity and ability to provide health care to the region.

-Carmel Johnston, Director of the GV Health Foundation, says the strategy is also about staff engagement.
+Director of the GV Health Foundation Carmel Johnson said the strategy was also about staff engagement.

-Mr Freeman says the CEP has been focused on the study of community health literacy, looking at how patients are connected to and empowered by access to the variety of services they require.
+Mr Freeman said the CEP had been focused on the study of community health literacy, looking at how patients are connected to and empowered by access to the variety of services they require.

 The CAC has ten representations, who have been selected to provide GV Health with an insight into their expertise in the delivery of health services.

 The committee meets with senior members of the GV Health team monthly, offering senior executives and members of the board insights into the health services in the region.

 This often involves a presentation from a subject matter expert, with feedback into improving services from a patient and community perspective encouraged.

 “It’s important to make sure, in all facets of our governance structure we’re actually working to improve the patient’s journey,” Ms Johnson said.

 “Partnering with the community means we can all achieve far better outcomes than we could alone.”